Leadership Training for Administrators.

-Ohio has made important curriculum advances in its kindergarten through grade 12, adopting the new CORE Curriculum in Math and English / Language Arts and new standards in Science and Social Studies.
-To monitor these new standards, the State Board of Education has launched a new focus on accountability, adopting standards for teachers, principals, superintendents, school business officials and treasurers, and professional development.
+Ohio has made important curriculum advances in its kindergarten through grade 12 expectations through the rigor of Standards in Math and English/Language Arts as well as Science and Social Studies.
+To monitor these more rigorous standards, the State Board of Education has launched a new focus on accountability, adopting standards for teachers, principals, superintendents, school business officials and treasurers, and professional development.

 In 2009, House Bill 1 directed the Ohio Educator Standards Board to recommend model evaluation systems for teachers and principals.
-The “Ohio Principal Evaluation System” (OPES) is a standards-based integrated model designed to foster the professional growth of principals in knowledge, skills and practice.
+As of March, 2015, The “Ohio Principal Evaluation System” (OPES) is a standards-based integrated model designed to foster the professional growth of principals in knowledge, skills and practice.
 The framework provides tools for assessing and monitoring leadership performance, including both formative assessment and summative evaluation.

-EdFOCUS will help districts establish job descriptions and annual performance review systems that align with the evaluation domains, including [1.0] continuous school improvement; [2.0] curriculum, instruction, and the use of data; [3.0] school environment and resources; [4.0] a school culture of collaborative leadership; and [5.0] focus on the community served by the school.
-More importantly, EdFOCUS will provide training in each domain consisting of modeling, coaching, and demonstrations of how the behaviors “look” when performed successfully.
+EdFOCUS helps districts establish job descriptions and annual performance review systems that align with the evaluation domains, including [1.0] continuous improvement; [2.0] instruction and the use of data; [3.0] school operations, resources, and learning environment; [4.0] a school culture of collaborative leadership; and [5.0] focus on the parents and community engagement.
+More importantly, EdFOCUS provides training in each domain consisting of modeling, coaching, and demonstrations of how the behaviors “look” when performed successfully.

 - How to better use high-stakes test data with the school staff

-. . .
-They don’t teach it, but they must monitor its implementation
+- Principals don’t teach the curriculum, but they must monitor its implementation

 - “Best Practices” that work

-[typically, the specific topics selected for these workshops correspond to district
+- typically, the specific topics selected for these workshops correspond to district priorities

 - RTI and other Intervention processes